I feel taller! 🔆 My shoulders feel looser! 🔆. My knee stopped hurting!

 Would you like to be better at listening to others, and to yourself?

-Being heard, seen, and welcomed as you are can be a profoundly healing and even life-changing.
-Paradoxically, feeling understood, accepted, and safe to be as you are can be a turning point for making the changes that you want for yourself.
+Being heard, seen, and welcomed as you can make a profound, and even life-changing. difference.
+Feeling understood and accepted as you are can be a turning point for becoming more of who you want to be.

 The greatest gift you can give another is the purity of your attention.